Denver is an expensive city. We have to do Denver on the cheap. So here’s a list of how to fill your days with not a lot of cash.

 Colorado is a different kind of America.
 Coloradans are slim, hiking gods who spend their weekends scaling the mountains and stuffing themselves on organic/ non-GMO delights.
-From spring onwards as the snow melts, the crowds pour in to the hundreds of hiking trails.
-There’s plenty of nature to go around though and areas to accomodate any skill level.
+From spring onward as the snow melts, the crowds pour in to the hundreds of hiking trails.
+There’s plenty of nature to go around though and areas to accommodate any skill level.
 Hiking and walking are ideal ways to make the most of Denver on the cheap.

 A couple of key notes are that the Rocky Mountains generate their own climate.
 In the summer, this means afternoon thunder and lighting storms.
 Make sure you are below the tree level before these storms roll in and even better, safe inside your car.